-If you came to this post looking for tips on how to twist dreads yourself, click here to jump to a video showing you how to do that.
+If you came to this post looking for tips on how to twist dreads yourself or how to retouch dreadlocks, click here to jump to a video showing you just how to do that.

 Still, every so often, I decide to try again.

 As you can probably infer, I am flirting with the idea right now hence this post.

 Today, let’s talk about dreadlocks!

 First, I’ll share with you a little of what I’ve learned on my previous four dreadlock journeys, including what I know about how to twist dreads yourself and then you, by leaving a comment on this post, can share what you know about growing dreadlocks.

 What’s Your Motivation?

 First things first, let’s talk about the motivation to grow dreadlocks.